thoughtbot/ios-on-rails/book/rails/creating_a_patch_request.md

 to return consistent, logical error messages and response codes as it is to create endpoints and responses for valid requests.

-Like our POST request, a PATCH request has as "sad path" where the parameters passed are invalid.
-We need to create logic in our controller for that case, and to test drive that logic we will write a request spec:
+Like our POST request, a PATCH request has a "sad path" where the parameters passed are invalid.
+We need to create logic in our controller for that case.
+To test drive that logic we will write a request spec:

     # spec/requests/api/v1/events/events_spec.rb